Full potential of the SAW process

 Cored wires are, for many applications, a higher productivity alternative due to their greater deposition rates.

-Cored wire requires greater wire feed speed to achieve a given amperage when compared to a solid wire of the same diameter and welding contact-tip-to-work distance.
-This is due to the increased current density and resistive heating effect of cored wire; the energy of the arc is generally concentrated to the solid outer “sheath” of the wire as opposed to the powdered core.
+Cored wire requires greater wire feed speed to achieve a given amperage compared to a solid wire of the same diameter and welding contact-tip-to-work distance.
+This is due to the increased current density and resistive heating effect of cored wire.
+The energy of the arc is generally concentrated to the wire's solid outer “sheath” as opposed to the powdered core.

-An increased deposition rate translates to the ability to put more metal down in the same amount of time compared to solid wires, without significantly changing amperage and voltage.
+Increased deposition rates provide the ability to put more metal down in the same time compared to solid wires.
+This can be done without significantly changing amperage and voltage.

-When the deposition rate is increased, it is often possible to use higher travel speeds than solid wires and still maintain a given weld size.
-This presents an opportunity for improved productivity by speeding up the process and reducing the time it takes to complete a weld.
+When deposition rates increase, it's often possible to use higher travel speeds than solid wires and still maintain a given weld size.
+This presents an opportunity to improve productivity by speeding up the process and reducing the time to complete a weld.

-Since labor is the largest cost of any welding operation, even a small reduction in cycle time can provide a huge cost savings in the long run — without sacrificing weld quality.
+Labor is the largest cost of any welding operation.
+Even small reductions in cycle time can provide huge cost savings in the long run — without sacrificing weld quality.

 Less part rework

-The advantages offered by cored wires can also result in less part rework for an operation, which in turn helps improve productivity, save time and reduce costs.
+The advantages offered by cored wires can also result in less part rework for an operation.
+This in turn helps improve productivity, save time and reduce costs.

 Cored wires have a wider, shallower penetration profile compared to solid wire when welding using comparable procedures.
 This provides numerous advantages, including a minimized risk of burn-through and the potential for more cosmetically appealing welds.

-A minimized risk of burn-through can mean there are situations where metal-cored SAW wire could eliminate the need for MIG welding a root pass, or that passes could be performed on less-than-optimal conditions (e.g., relatively thin materials, poor fit-up, etc.) while still using high-current (productive) welding parameters.
+A minimized risk of burn-through means there are situations where metal-cored SAW wire could eliminate the need for MIG welding a root pass.
+Or, passes could be performed on less-than-optimal conditions (e.g., relatively thin materials, poor fit-up, etc.) while still using high-current (productive) welding parameters.

-Cored wire offers the potential for producing more cosmetically appealing welds because it is often possible to more easily obtain flatter bead contours with smoother transitions at weld toe lines than with solid wires.
+Cored wire offers the potential for producing more cosmetically appealing welds, as well.
+It's often possible to more easily obtain flatter bead contours with smoother transitions at weld toe lines than with solid wires.

-Increasing the travel speed without changing amperage reduces heat input, which may minimize weldment distortion and reduce or eliminate the need for costly, time-consuming straightening operations.
-The reduced heat input allowed by cored wires can also help to reduce weld residual stress, and in some instances, improve mechanical properties.
+Increasing the travel speed without changing amperage reduces heat input.
+This may minimize weldment distortion and reduce or eliminate the need for costly, time-consuming straightening operations.
+The reduced heat input allowed by cored wires can also help reduce weld residual stress, and in some instances, improve mechanical properties.

 Limitations and additional considerations